nucypher/nucypher/docs/source/architecture/upgradeable_proxy_contracts.rst

-Nucypher's Approaches to Upgradeable Contracts
+NuCypher's Approaches to Upgradeable Contracts
 ==============================================

 Smart contracts in Ethereum are immutable...